Rollin124/First-time-contributors/README.md

 ##

-let's start your jouney with open-source and lets collabrate and work on some amazing  project
+let's start your jouney with open-source and lets collabrate and work on some amazing  project and add some amazing valuable project for html and css